madera/cryptox/README.md

 ## The API

 ### Quick Note
 Please note that there is no API documentation at the moment.
-It's on the list, but not yet done.
+It's on the list, but not done yet.
 Take a look at the test code to understand the API.
-Every important API use function has at least one test case.
+Every important user API function has at least one test case.

 ### Message Digests